Skip to main content

 If pflow’s discovery features aren’t working:

-Your agent can’t set API keys for security reasons, but it will tell you exactly what command to run.
+Your agent can’t configure API keys for security reasons, but it will tell you exactly what command to run.

 MCP server issues